johndwells/Minimee-Blocks/README.md

-# Minimee-Blocks
+# Minimee... for Blocks

-A Blocks CMS port of the popular Minimee add-on for ExpressionEngine.
+A [Blocks](http://blockscms.com) CMS port of the popular [Minimee](https://github.com/johndwells/Minimee) add-on for ExpressionEngine.

 ---

 ## Usage

 Minimee is (currently) written as a Twig [filter](http://twig.sensiolabs.org/doc/tags/filter.html), and therefore uses the filter/endfilter tag syntax: